gradadvice/gradadvice.github.io/README.md

 ---

-*Making the PhD journey a little bit easier, one resource at a time.*
+*Making the graduate journey a little bit easier, one resource at a time.*